appwrite/rfc/020-phone-auth.md

 First of all, this implementation will require a third party provider like [Twilio](https://twilio.com/) or [MessageBird](https://messagebird.com/) for sending the actual SMS to a phone.
 Also this implementation will be the first authentication method requiring 2 steps on the client side, **Initialization** and **Completion**, to authenticate a user.

 Right now the only unique value to identify a user is the E-Mail address.
 Since phone authentication should work without an e-mail address - this implementation will need to add another collection, that will contain all the connected providers to an account.
-The data structure can look like this:
+The data structure on a user would look like this:

 ```json
 {